digitalcredentials/signing-service/README.md

 ## Summary

 Use this express server to sign [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/).

 NEW: as of version 1.0.0 the signing-service works with both version 1 and version 2 Verifiable Credentials.
+NEWER: as of version 1.1.0, a new 'suite' query parameter instructs the signing-service to attach proofs with type of either Ed25519SignatureSuite or DataIntegrity (with an Eddsa cryptosuite) - or both!

 Implements four http endpoints:

- * POST /instance/:instanceId/credentials/sign
+ * POST /instance/:instanceId/credentials/sign?suite=eddsa2022|ed25519 (default is ed25519)

 Which signs and returns a [Verifiable Credential](https://www.w3.org/TR/vc-data-model/) that has been posted to it.